Warley Hospital - Brentwood, Essex

 I walked through the hospital often during this period but neglected to take any photographs (nor did my sense of the possible yet extend to trespass) – and so my recollections are sketchy and delimited by roads and footpaths (not to mention the dulling effect of medication).
 I have tried dredging my memory for more images, but have unearthed nothing of any consequence.
-(In Speak, Memory Nabokov discovers that “by means of intense concentration, the neutral smudge might be forced to come into beautiful focus so that the sudden view could be identified” – though at present I lack even smudges to work upon..).
+(In Speak, Memory, Nabokov discovers that “by means of intense concentration, the neutral smudge might be forced to come into beautiful focus so that the sudden view could be identified” – though at present I lack even smudges to work upon..).
 In the meantime, I am reduced to scrutinising aerial photographs, cross-referencing everything to maps and floor plans (which suddenly possess the wonder of Mercator) – and in each instance am staggered by the sheer scale of the area demolished.

 For now, the demolished sections are like an imagined city.
 In my mind, I follow the road down the hill past F Block, my memory fails, and I enter a landscape of strange superstructures and rain-lashed streets - a world as vast and intricate as a Canaletto veduta.
 Sometimes I even trace these journeys on a map - …exploring damp passageways, running the tunnels..

 The exteriors of Warley are among the most imposing of any asylum.
 In part this is the product of landscaping and topography – the hospital’s vast frontage can be viewed from the road; and the hilltop location and meandering approach (eerily reminiscent of a clifftop hotel) both add to the formidable aura of apartness and difference.
 It is its medieval architecture, however, that is so unsettling.
 In its pomp, well-tended gardens softened the hospital’s appearance – but even then, it must surely have intimidated many as they approached.
-Dark, angular and menacing, with pin-prick gables and crenellated ridges, it is hard to reconcile the hospital with its architect’s claims of a “comely, cheerful looking building,” whose design can only have a “beneficial effect on patients”.
+Dark and menacing, with pin-prick gables and crenellated ridges, it is hard to reconcile the exterior with its architect’s claims of a “comely, cheerful looking building,” whose design can only have a “beneficial effect on patients”.

-The main building has changed much, of course, in the hundred-and-fifty-years since its construction.
+The main building has changed much, of course, in the hundred and fifty years since its construction.
 As the hospital expanded, it was subject to a series of low-rise extensions; the clumsy additions of toilet blocks, as well as the demolition of the circumferential wall (which was ten-feet high and sunk in “ha-ha”s) – but the Medieval character of the building has endured.